-In one of my previous articles (add a link to ham and spam messages classification article), I explained how to classify ham and spam messages using machine learning.
+In one of my previous articles, I explained how to classify ham and spam messages using machine learning.
 In this article, you will solve another text classification problem.
 You will see how you can find public sentiment from tweets about 6 US airlines by classifying tweets into their categories i.e. positive, neutral, and negative, using machine learning techniques in Python.
-So, let’s begin without an ado.
+So, let’s begin without any further ado.

 To execute Python scripts in this article, you require certain libraries.
 The following script import those libraries.

 import numpy as np import pandas as pd import nltk import re import matplotlib.pyplot as plt import seaborn as sns %matplotlib inline

 Importing the Dataset